US conducts eighth strike on alleged drug-smuggling boat in the Pacific

 “Just as Al Qaeda waged war on our homeland, these cartels are waging war on our border and our people.
 There will be no refuge or forgiveness—only justice,” Hegseth wrote.

 But critics have pointed out that the attacks are likely to have violated US and international law, which generally prohibits extrajudicial killings outside of combat.

 Labelling someone a terrorist is also not sufficient to justify an attack on a non-state actor.

+“There’s a world of difference between these (alleged) unspecified narcos and al Qaeda,” Brian Finucane, a researcher with the International Crisis Group nonprofit, posted on social media.

 A timeline of air strikes